 - The development of students’ personal and social skills and wellbeing.

 Our students are proud and loyal to their Houses, which can still be seen at our Old Glynians' Annual Dinner.
 The sense of belonging stays well beyond the five or seven years our students are with us.

-Towards the end of Year 10, there is an application process for students who wish to be considered as a House Captain.
-The House Captains participate in organising, promoting and running events.
+There is an application process for students who wish to be considered as a House Captain.
+House Captains participate in organising, promoting and running events.
 House Captains have regular meetings with their House Leaders and support them by sharing information to the Form groups in their House to ensure that the essence of all the Houses is a prominent feature in the school community.

 House Colours are a highly prized public recognition of both a student’s excellence and their commitment to their House .